VolatileDream/http2sh/README.md

 cat 'etc/passwd'
 ```

 The argument --split changes the string that is used to split the path into arguments.
-Also notice that the leading '/' is removed, this is because the split string defaults to "/".
+Also notice that the leading '/' is removed.
+This is because the split string defaults to "/", and would create an empty first argument.
+Rather than remove the first argument (and have to check if the split string is "/" or not) we just remove the leading "/" every time.
+This removal happens before string splitting.

 ```
 # --no-strip --split | cat